 The Scholarship and Awards Committee will meet and review the scholarship applications and recommendations of the scholarship donors.

 Thank you notes and proof of college enrollment due.
-All thank-you notes must be turned in to Ms. Stenbeck by this date.
-Proof of enrollment must be given to Ms. Stenbeck before scholarship money is released.
+All thank-you notes must be turned in to Ms. Brossette by this date.
+Proof of enrollment must be given to Ms. Brossette before scholarship money is released.
 Remember to put stamps on your letters.

 It is your responsibility to inform Ms Aguilar where to send your final CUHS transcript.